dinbach/PersonalBlog/content/slides/lecture1/index.md

 # Why we need a package and environment manager?

-Huge number of packages to install for using the full power of ML
+Huge number of packages and ML related libraries to install

 Need for:
-- A package manager that will download from the proper repository the tools you need
+- A package manager that will **download** from the proper repository the tools you need
-- A environment setup manager that will load all libraries needed allow for ML code development
+- A environment setup manager that will **load all libraries** needed for ML code development
-- A manager to compile everything taking care of library dependencies
+- A manager to **install** everything taking care of dependencies
-- Build a kind of **virtual machine**, where you can install whatever packages you need keeping your machine's default setup and configuration intact.
+- Build a kind of **virtual machine**, where you can install whatever packages you need keeping your machine's default setup and configuration intact

+--

-**Conda** is a packaging tool and installer handles library dependencies outside of the Python packages as well as the Python packages themselves.
-Conda also creates a virtual environment, like virtualenv does.
+**Conda** is both a packaging tool/installer and virtual environment manager
+- Handles library dependencies outside of the Python packages as well as the Python packages themselves

 ---